ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Purchasing Information

 The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at sale@thunderfly.cz for a commercial quotation or shop directly from [Tindie store](https://www.tindie.com/products/34682/) or [Lectronz](https://lectronz.com/products/tfsik01-high-performance-uav-telemetry-modem) marketplaces.
-We are designers of this modem and therefore have full control of the modem construction and design.
+Contact us by email at sale@thunderfly.cz for a commercial quotation or shop directly from [Tindie store](https://www.tindie.com/products/34682/) or [Lectronz](https://lectronz.com/products/1067) marketplaces.
+We are the designers of this modem and therefore have full control of the modem's construction and design.
 This gives us the ability to react even to non-standard requests for modification or functions.

 ## Hardware Parameters